top of page

 Ask Tenants to Report Issues Early

 Encourage your tenants to keep an eye out for any signs of water damage in their units.
 Things like water stains, mold patches, or leaks under sinks shouldn’t be ignored.
-Let them know it’s important to report these signs right away, even if they seem minor.

-The sooner you hear about a problem, the easier (and cheaper) it is to fix.
+The sooner you hear about a problem, the easier and cheaper it is to fix.
 A small leak today could turn into major damage later if it goes unnoticed.

 Check Appliance Hoses for Wear and Tear